The Day I Crucified Myself

 Many years later I heard there was a celebration happening at the school for its 20th year anniversary and all previous students were invited.
 I went to the celebration to see old friends and favorite teachers.
 During the presentation, the orater told of the school’s past financial trouble and how this principal had “saved the school.”
 In the same breath, to emphasize how important it was that the school was saved, he said, “…and come on, what other school has Ohana?”
 The crowd cheered for her.
 She gutted the heart of the school in order to “save it” and a movement of angry students and parents fought hard for Ohana, the one bit of heart they would eventually let us keep–and now she was getting credit for it?
 If I were still 16, I would have conjured my inner John Belushi and coughed “bullshit” until I was physically thrown out.
 Now I’m older and wiser.
 I know that the conquerors write the history books.
 I know I need to pick my battles wisely.
 This school and its history is just a tiny microcosm of the larger dominant culture of imperialism, colonization, domestication and its attempts to extinguish the wild & free.
 I took a deep breath and moved on: I’ve got much bigger fish to fry.

-8 Comments on “The Day I Crucified Myself”
+8 responses to “The Day I Crucified Myself”

 1. This is a rad story.
 “This school and its history is just a tiny microcosm of the larger dominant culture of imperialism, colonization, domestication and its attempts to extinguish the wild & free.”
 So many of us encounter these forces in microcosm as kids (in our families, at school, in our “playgrounds,” etc) – and don’t yet have the words and perspective to articulate it, and tie it in to the macrocosm.
 This piece you’ve written is one more signpost in the endless parking lot, that may help a young person, should they encounter this in their stumbling depressed journey not feel so crazy that the things that make them feel most alive are systematically paved, beaten, drafted, guilted, shamed, and converted into product.
 Thanks for your courage then and now.